 Founder and herbalist Adriana Ayales created Anima Mundi Apothecary as a way to connect ancient remedies and healing traditions to the modern world.
 The line features various herbal supplements, tonics, elixirs, and powders that can help with stress, sleep, and immunity.

-Co-founder Rebecca Alvarez Story is a well-known sexologist who was inspired to start Bloomi after she took holistic sex classes at UC Berkeley.
+Co-founder and CEO Rebecca Alvarez Story is a well-known sexologist who was inspired to start Bloomi after she took holistic sex classes at UC Berkeley.
 She wanted to create a marketplace that featured clean sexual wellness products.
 Not only does Bloomi have a huge inventory of trusted products, but it also provides inclusive sexual wellness and self-care content that's honest and relatable.

 Eberjey's pajamas, loungewear, and intimates are a cult favorite, and are sold at retailers like Bloomingdales, Revolve, and Shopbop.
 Founded Ali Mejia and Mariela Rovito, the brand features the softest and comfiest pieces—it's stuff that will make you feel so confident and, well, yourself.

 After struggling with bacterial vaginosis, CEO and co-founder Daniella Levy created Happy V with the goal of destigmatizing the conversation around vaginal health.
 The company manufactures its own products in its own facility—and everything is science-backed and has an emphasis on stability.
 Products include supplements to help with UTIs, menopause, and vaginal pH.